PracHub

 What to expect

-What stands out is how explicitly Google separates signals.
-You are not just being evaluated on “overall PM fit.”
-Interviewers usually probe different dimensions in distinct rounds, and they care a lot about how you structure ambiguity, justify trade-offs, and stay anchored in user value.
+What stands out about Google is how explicitly it separates the signals it measures.
+You are not evaluated on a single notion of "overall PM fit."
+Different rounds probe different dimensions, and interviewers care a great deal about how you structure ambiguity, justify trade-offs, and stay anchored in user value.

 Interview rounds